 Also, keep your tea pot clean by discarding unwanted, unused tea right away.
 Best not to let hot drink stand in the electric teakettle for long, as this can “bake in” that pesky yellow-brown color.

-Try Soaking with Hot Soapy Water and Baking Soda
+Clean a Cordless Electric Kettle by Soaking with Hot Soapy Water and Baking Soda

 White vinegar may not completely descale your cordless kettle, depending on the amount of and type of the mineral content in your water.
 If so, then a couple tablespoons of baking soda added to a kettle full of hot soapy water (dish soap) may do the trick.